 We learned Spanish 20 years ago, using books and cassette tapes (in my case), and class notes (in Jo’s case).

-Whether I’m travelling or not, studying a language from home is one of the most fun things I can think of doing.
-It’s definitely what I’m doing every day.
+Whether we’re travelling or not, studying a language from home is one of the most fun things we do, so we’re happy to share our m.o.

 And the reason that this is the best possible list on the internet is that this is only the best websites, books, apps, and tools to learn Spanish even if they don’t earn us a dime.